-As of May 31, 2013, the Company has three stock-based compensation plans, which are described in Note 4.
+As of August 31, 2013, the Company has three stock-based employee compensation plans, which are described in Note 4.

-The Company recognized approximately \$72,000 and \$760,000 for the three months ended May 31, 2013 and May 31, 2012, respectively, of stock compensation expense.
-The Company recognized approximately \$162,000 and \$1,019,000 for the six months ended May 31, 2013 and May 31, 2012, respectively, of stock compensation expense.
-On May 30, 2012, the Company was notified that Mr. Ki

-Yong Choi nominated himself and five other persons for election as directors to compete with the Company's existing board of directors at the 2012 Annual Meeting.
-Pursuant to the Co-CEO's employment agreements, if the Company receives a Nomination Solicitation Notice, as defined in the Company's Bylaws, all options that have been issued to the Co-CEO's will immediately vest.
-Included in stock compensation expense for the three months ended May 31, 2012 is approximately \$700,000 that is due to the immediate vesting of the options issued to the Co-CEO's.
+The Company recognized approximately \$63,000 and \$54,000 for the three months ended August 31, 2013 and August 31, 2012, respectively, of stock option compensation expense.
+The Company recognized approximately \$225,000 and \$1,074,000 for the nine months ended August 31, 2013 and August 31, 2012, respectively, of stock option compensation expense.
+On May 30, 2012, the Company received a Nomination Solicitation Notice nominating six individuals for election as directors to compete with the Company's existing board of directors at the 2012 Annual Meeting.
+Pursuant to the Co-CEOs employment agreements, if the Company receives a Nomination Solicitation Notice, as defined in the Company's Bylaws, all options that have been issued to the Co-CEOs will immediately vest.
+Included in the 2012 stock compensation expense is approximately \$700,000 that was due to the immediate vesting of the options issued to the Co-CEOs.

 The Company recognizes stock-based compensation based on the fair value of the related awards.
 Under the fair value recognition guidance of stock-based compensation accounting rules, stock-based compensation expense is estimated at the grant date based on the fair value of the award and is recognized as expense over the requisite service period of the award.
 The fair value of service-based vesting condition and performance-based vesting condition stock option awards is determined using the Black-Scholes valuation model.
 The Company estimates the fair value of stock option awards as of the grant date by applying the Black-Scholes option pricing model.
-For stock option awards with only service-based vesting conditions and graded vesting features, the Company recognizes stock compensation expense based on the graded-vesting method.
+For stock option awards with only service-based vesting conditions and graded vesting features, the Company recognizes stock compensation expense based on the granded-vesting method.
 To value awards with market-based vesting conditions the Company uses a binomial valuation model.
-The Company recognizes compensation cost for awards with market-based vesting conditions on a graded-vesting basis over the derived service period.
+The Company recognizes compensation cost for awards with market-based vesting conditions and graded-vesting basis over the derived service period.
 The use of these valuation models involve assumptions that are judgmental and highly sensitive in the determination of compensation expense and include the expected life of the option, stock price volatility, risk-free interest rate, dividend yield, exercise price, and forfeiture rate.
 Forfeitures are estimated at the time of valuation and reduce expense ratably over the vesting period.